About us

 -

 Parent-child programs have predominantly targeted and engaged mothers.
-When programs are open to both parents, very few dads sign up.
+When programs are open to both parents, research shows that very few dads sign up.
 Our Daughters and Dads programs are designed to solely engage fathers/ father-figures.

-Mums/partners are encouraged to engage with the program home tasks, have discussions with their partner and daughter and are welcome to complete home activities with any of their other children.
+Mums/partners are encouraged to engage with the program home tasks, have discussions with their partner and daughter and are welcome to engage in the podcast content for dads.

 -

-Absolutely, we welcome her attendance with a significant male figure in her life.
+Absolutely, we welcome her attendance with any significant male role model in her life.
 This might be a step-father, grandfather, uncle, older brother or trusted family friend.

 -

 We suggest dads attend with just the one daughter at a time.
-The program is designed for 1-on-1 interaction between dads and daughters to ensure they get the most benefit out of the program.
-This allows the duo to effectively engage in the education and practical activities that have been timed and tested for 1:1.
+The program is designed for 1-on-1 interaction between dads and daughters to ensure you get the most benefit out of the program.
+This allows the two of you to effectively engage in the education and practical activities that are designed to be done 1:1.

 We have a few options to accommodate multiple daughters: